 Put a QRSendoff code on anything that travels — a koozie, a water bottle, a backpack, a wedding favor — and every scan can add a place, date, and selfie to its story.
 No app.
-No sign-up to log a sighting.
+No sign-up to log a check-in.

 The whole point is low effort.
 QR-ing something takes a minute — after that, other people do the logging for you.